-The American college fraternity system had its inception at the Colege of William and Mary in Williamsburg, Virginia, the second oldest college in America.
+The American college fraternity system had its inception at the College of William and Mary in Williamsburg, Virginia, the second oldest college in America.
 Here was founded (for "social and literary purposes") on December 5, 1776, the first Greek-letter society called Phi Beta Kappa.
 It had all the characteristic of the present-day fraternity, "the charm and mystery of secrecy, a ritual, oaths of fidelity, a grip, a motto, a badge, a background of high idealism, a strong tie of friendship and comradeship, and urge for sharing its values through nationwide expansion."
 After half a century of existence, during which but few chapters were added, Phi Beta Kappa became and has remained a scholarship honor society.

 The early part of the nineteenth century saw the formation of several Greek-letter societies on various campuses throughout the eastern United States, but none of these exhibited any particular degree of permanency.
-In many coleges during this period there were literary societies formed, somewhat different in characteristics from the Greek-letter organizations, which bore names of classical origin, such as Adelphian, Ciceronian, or Calliopian.
+In many colleges during this period there were literary societies formed, somewhat different in characteristics from the Greek-letter organizations, which bore names of classical origin, such as Adelphian, Ciceronian, or Calliopian.

 It was in such a background that Kappa Alpha Fraternity, now known as Kappa Alpha Society, was born in 1825 at Union College.
-Two years later Sigma Phi and Delta Phi were founded at the same college, constituting the so-called - Union Triad, which was in a large measure, the pattern for the American fraternity system.
+Two years later Sigma Phi and Delta Phi were founded at the same college, constituting the socalled - Union Triad, which was in a large measure, the pattern for the American fraternity system.
 These three fraternities soon branched out into other colleges.
-Sigma Phi established its Beta chapter at Hamilton Colege in 1831, which brought about the founding of Alpha Delta Phi there in 1832, and in a similar manner the expansion of existing groups begot additional organizations until at the end of the nineteenth century there were over thirty general fraternities in this country.
-The Twentieth Century has seen growth in the emergence of many more Greek-letter societies to the extent that the new fraternities greatly outnumber those organized in the preceding century.
+Sigma Phi established its Beta chapter at Hamilton College in 1831, which brought about the founding of Alpha Delta Phi there in 1832, and in a similar manner the expansion of existing groups begot additional organizations until at the end of the nineteenth century there were over thirty general fraternities in this country.
+The Twentieth Century saw the growth and emergence of many more Greek-letter societies to the extent that the new fraternities greatly outnumbered those organized in the preceding century.
+Now in the Twenty-first Century, Tau Epsilon Phi looks to continue to build on its past to return to our former glory as a leader in the Fraternal movement.